sumeetpalsingh/NGS_Course/Notebook/Session 1.md

  - Develop Galaxy workflows for new analysis and pipeline : **automation**
  - Analysis of bulk RNA-seq and bulk ATAC-seq from Illumina platform

-# File type in NGS
+# File type and procession in NGS dataset

 ## Raw data